 I can seek shelter if it starts to rain, or drink when I feel thirsty, thereby increasing comfort or maintaining metabolism.
 Acts have consequences, known and unknown, foreseen and unforeseen.
 The IDA is not able to act except indirectly through the quality and form of counsel delivered to the final actor; acts are performed by the human after consideration of both internal intuition and IDA counsel.

 We can by default treat the world as entirely chaotic; this means we cannot predict the outcome of any action and therefore cannot choose, with deliberation, between alternatives.
 One guess is as good as another.
-Each alternative has the same value.
+Each alternative has the same value; both human and machine assessments are unreliable.

 However we observe that the world is not entirely chaotic.
+Even a search space that is extensively infinite can be constrained effectively if the space and constraints remain stable.
 We have some important skills as human animals:

 Our evaluation of the state of the world becomes less chaotic, somewhat more predictable when we distinguish patterns.
 We can approach the uncertainty of the future with more courage, if not with more confidence.